 3.2.
-TOTAL PRICE QUOTE: Please provide a one-year Total Price Quote to accomplish the Offeror's proposed implementation of the Illinois Solar for All Program at the level of activity specified in Sections 2.2 and 3.1.
+FIXED PRICE QUOTE: Please provide a one-year Fixed Price Quote to accomplish the Offeror's proposed implementation of the Adjustable Block Program at the level of activity specified in Sections 2.2 and 3.1.
 This is the price that will be used for calculation of Offeror Price Points as described in Section I.17.
-This Total Price Quote should be the sum of the components listed in Section 3.3.

-Total Price Quote
+Fixed Price Quote